-Basic: The Basic project purpose is to develop an Artificial Reef for marine habitat enhancement.
+Basic: The Basic project purpose is to develop an Artificial Reef for marine habitat enhancement and increase recreational water activities in the area.

-Overall: The overall project purpose is the development of an artificial reef with approved clean materials for marine habitat enhancement in waters of the Gulf of America, in Monroe County, Florida.
+Overall: The overall project purpose is to develop an artificial reef to enhance the marine environment and to provide long term, stable, quality marine habitat for a variety of marine organism within waters of the Gulf of American, offshore of Monroe County, Florida.

-PROPOSED WORK: The applicant seeks a 10-year Corps authorization to develop an offshore artificial reef to be known as the Monroe County BOCC Gulfside Nine Mile Reef.
+PROPOSED WORK: The applicant seeks a 10-year Corps authorization to develop an offshore artificial reef site, to be known as the Monroe County BOCC Gulfside Eight Mile Reef.
 The proposed artificial reef footprint is 0.25 nautical miles by 0.25 nautical miles, encompassing a total area of 53 acres of submerged sand sea-bottom, of which less than 1 acre of the artificial reef material would be deployed during the lifetime of a 10-year permit.
-The proposed navigational vertical clearance is -25' MLLW from the top of any deployed material.
+The proposed navigational vertical clearance is -22' MLLW from the top of any deployed structure.
 The applicant proposes to develop this artificial reef only with material that is consistent with the approved Gulf and Atlantic States Marine Fisheries Commission publication "Guidelines for Marine Artificial Reef Material, 3rd edition", as well as NOAA's 'National Artificial Reef Plan', and FWC's 'State of Florida Artificial Reef Strategic Plan'.
 Examples of proposed materials include secondary-use concrete (culverts, power poles, bridge material, junction boxes etc.), pre-fabricated or printed concrete artificial reef modules, and limestone boulders.
-Modules will be constructed with the approved minimum turtle regress standard. (see enclosed work plans and supplemental information).
+Modules will be constructed with the approved minimum turtle regress standard. (see enclosed image, work plans and supplemental information).
 The proposed project is in waters of the United States.